brunogirin/parly12/README.md

-This is a simple [django](https://www.djangoproject.com/) application created for [Rewired State Parliament 2012](http://rewiredstate.org/hacks/parliament-2012) that generates graphs from voting behavour by British Members of Parliament held in a database.
+This is a simple [django](https://www.djangoproject.com/) application created for [Rewired State Parliament 2012](http://rewiredstate.org/hacks/parliament-2012) that generates graphs from voting behaviour by British Members of Parliament held in a database.
 I worked with
 [Charlie Perrins](http://twitter.com/charlieperrins) who came up with the original idea and collated all source data; and